teonistor/beamr/index.md

 ---
 # What's this?

-Beamr is a markup language for creating PDF slide shows from simple, easy to understand text files.
+Beamr is a markup language (and interpreter thereof) for creating PDF slide shows from simple, easy to understand text files.

-Please note: the language, its interpreter, as well as this very page, are currently under active and heavy development.
-This makes right now the perfect time to suggest features and discover problems (after I publish the repo, of course).
+Please note: the language, its interpreter, as well as this very page, are currently under active development.
+This makes right now the perfect time to suggest features and discover problems.

 # Using the interpreter

 ## Installation

+Simplest way, install from PyPI: `pip install beamr`

-Currently the program is in an early stage of development and has not been published to PyPI, please [download a copy from Github](https://github.com/teonistor/beamr/zipball/master) and run the package locally: `python -m beamr`
+This will give you access to the `beamr` executable.
+Alternatively, [download a copy from Github](https://github.com/teonistor/beamr/zipball/master) and run the package locally: `python -m beamr` (with the various caveats of doing so, circumventable by setting shell aliases, paths etc)

-To more easily run it from any directory set up two aliases in `~/.bashrc` and run the first one once when the terminal is first started:
+## Dependencies

+The interpreter runs on Python 2.7 and 3.4 onwards.
+It has been most heavily tested on 3.4 and 3.6 therefore bugs are more likely on 2.7 (and please use the most up-to-date version anyway).

+The following Python packages are mandatory and will be added automatically when installing using Pip:
+- `ply`
+- `pyaml`
+- `docopt`

+The intended use of the program requires `pdflatex` to be called internally; for this a number of `texlive` packages are required and can be installed from the system package manager, e.g.:
 ```
- alias setbeamr='export PYTHONPATH=/path/to/beamr/parent/folder:$PYTHONPATH'
- alias beamr='python -m beamr'
+ apt install texlive-generic-recommended texlive-fonts-recommended texlive-font-utils texlive-extra-utils texlive-latex-base
 ```
+(These are the packages I have installed on my system and it works.
+Perhaps not all of them are needed.)

+However if you plan to simply generate LaTeX sources to use in an external engine (e.g. Sharelatex) you can do so without having texlive installed at all.

+Optional dependencies:
+- `PIL` package for certain more advanced image arrangement features
+- `pygmentize` executable for code listings using the *minted* environment

 ## Configuration

 The program employs cascade-style configuration where many of the LaTeX constructs are defined and can therefore be altered if the user so desires.
 Configuration can be given in a number of places which take the following order of precedence:
 1. Command-line general configuration override (e.g. `--config='scheme: albatross'`)
 1. Input file Yaml blocks, top-down (examples below)
-1. User configuration file Yaml blocks, top-down
+1. User configuration file (`~/.beamrrc`) Yaml blocks, top-down (examples below)
 1. Implicit configuration dictionary (as defined in `beam.interpreters.config`)

 Examples: